The Benefits of Early Childhood Intervention

 Early childhood master’s programs that feature academic specializations can help focus your education in an area that matches your career goals.
 Walden University’s MS in Early Childhood Studies features four different specializations with curriculum that can immediately be applied in the workplace, paving the way for significant, positive impact on both children and caregivers.

-The Richard W. Riley College of Education and Leadership at Walden University, a National Council for Accreditation of Teacher Education (NCATE)-accredited institution, is dedicated to enhancing educator effectiveness.
+The Richard W. Riley College of Education and Human Sciences at Walden University, a National Council for Accreditation of Teacher Education (NCATE)-accredited institution, is dedicated to enhancing educator effectiveness.
 With curriculum developed to reflect National Association for the Education of Young Children (NAEYC) guidelines, Walden’s MS in Early Childhood Studies degree program is also completely online, making it ideal for those balancing work and family commitments.

 Discover how Walden’s online master’s in early childhood education can help you make meaningful, lifelong contributions in the lives of children in a convenient online format that fits your busy life.